geecrypt/nodejs-express-on-aws-ec2/README.md

 You will want to follow [best practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) when securing your new AWS root account.
 The main topics to pay attention to here are:

-* Lock away your AWS account root user access keys
+* Lock away your AWS account root user access keys.
-* Enable MFA
+* Enable MFA.

 ## Create IAM roles